-The Law School Admission Test, or LSAT, is a standardized exam consisting of five 35-minute sections.
+The Law School Admission Test, or LSAT, is a standardized exam consisting of four 35-minute sections.
 Multiple-choice questions cover reading comprehension, analytical reasoning (also known as "logic games"), and logical reasoning skills.
 The test is scored on a scale of 120-180.
+Read about major changes coming to the LSAT in August.

 Your LSAT score is a major determining factor in whether you get accepted into law school and which schools accept you.
 It is not advisable to take the LSAT for practice.
 Instead, you should complete your preparation and practice before you attempt the official LSAT.
 Law schools have varying policies on how they view multiple attempts at the LSAT.

-Only four out of the five sections are scored (although you do not know during the test which four sections are scored).
+Only three out of the four sections are scored (although you do not know during the test which four sections are scored).
 Separately, the test administers a writing sample that does not contribute to your score on the 120-180 scale.

 Read about the Logical Reasoning section.